IIFYM (If It Fits Your Macros) Comprehensive Guide to This Way of Eating

 Others may need to make sure they are eating enough carbs to properly fuel their intense workouts.
 Tracking macros really helps the flexible dieter be in control of their eating and what effect it will have on their body.

 This is why essentially dieters can eat any food they want as long as it fits their prescribed set of macros.
 It doesn’t matter so much where the macros are coming from, but rather, not eating too much or too little of a macro.

-Another reason why IIFYM is so popular is because it uses our devices as powerful tools that we can use to keep track of what we eat, our calories, our macros, and our calorie burn through exercise.
+Another reason that IIFYM is so popular is that it uses our devices as powerful tools that we can use to keep track of what we eat, our calories, our macros, and our calorie burn through exercise.

 Of course, a person could use paper and pencil to do this diet, but that would be very tedious.
 Technology makes the whole process much quicker and even fun.

-A flexible dieter that I know described the process like a game, which helped him think of the process of tracking food and macros fun instead of a chore.
+A flexible dieter that I know described the process as a game, which helped him think of the process of tracking food and macros fun instead of a chore.